-We have audited the accompanying financial statements of the business-type activities of the New Mexico School for the Deaf (the School or NMSD) as of and for the years ended June 30, 2013 and 2012, and the related notes to the financial statements as listed in the table of contents.
-We also have audited the budgetary comparison statements listed as schedules 1, 2, 3, and 4 presented as supplementary information in the accompanying financial statements as of and for the year ended June 30, 2013, as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the New Mexico School for the Deaf (the School or NMSD) as of and for the years ended June 30, 2014 and 2013, and the related notes to the financial statements as listed in the table of contents.
+We also have audited the budgetary comparison statements, schedules 1, 2, 3, and 4 presented as supplementary information in the accompanying financial statements as of and for the year ended June 30, 2014, as listed in the table of contents.